RiffingRay/Automod/README.md

-# Surrendren
+# Ray's Automod
-The source code for the Surrendren automod.
+The source code for the automod.

-Surrendren2 is the older but more robust version.
+2 is the older but more robust version.
 It was what was running on the server before I stepped down as developer.
 It's a mess, but it works.

-Surrendren3's a massive cleanup, but I never properly tested it, so it could have extra glitches or problems that Surrendren2 doesn't.
+3's a massive cleanup, but I never properly tested it, so it could have extra glitches or problems that 2 doesn't.

 Only intentional change is 3 only accepts commands from the Bot Commands channel, and only deletes voice channels when they become empty.